 External Header

-(AER-LORA-HW21) The evaluation board shall implement a 2 row 100mil header for external IO use.
+(AER-LORA-HW21) The evaluation board shall implement a 2-row, 100-mil header for external IO use.

-One row will be for signals, the other row will be GND.
-This way each signal shall have its own dedicated GND pin.
+One row will be for signals, and the other row will be GND.
+This way, each signal shall have its own dedicated GND pin.

 The header shall have the following signal types and quantities implemented on it.